vcmi/vcmi/docs/players/Game_Mechanics.md

 - [Alt] + [LCtrl] + LClick - move all units of selected stack to the city's garrison or to the met hero
 - [Alt] + [LShift] + LClick - dismiss selected stack`

+## Interface Shourtcuts

+It's now possible to open Tavern (click on town icon), Townhall, Quick Recruitment and Marketplace (click on gold) from various places:

+- Town screen (left bottom)
+- Kingdom overview for each town
+- Infobox (only if info box army management is enabled)

 ## Quick Recruitment

 Mouse click on castle icon in the town screen open quick recruitment window, where we can purhase in fast way units.